ionic-team/ionic-docs/src/pages/utilities/animations.md

   .fromTo('opacity', 1, 0.2);
 ```

-In the example above, an animation that changes the transform and opacity on the `.square` element has been created.
+In the example above, an animation that changes the opacity on the `.square` element and moves it from left to right along the X axis has been created.
 This animation will run an infinite number of times, and each iteration of the animation will last 1500ms.

 <docs-codepen user="ionic" slug="bGbMojP"></docs-codepen>